-I started to write on/warn on appropriation censorship callouts and against the virtue posturing of what is now referred to as social justice warriors years ago. case in point, these HP articles, one i wrote in January of 2015 My Hoodie and the other, Disclaimerland & Validation Via Virtue written in July of 2015.
+I started writing on/warning on appropriation censorship callouts and against virtue posturing, and on who are now referred to as social justice warriors, years ago.
+Case in point, these HP articles, one written in January of 2015 My Hoodie and the other, Disclaimerland & Validation Via Virtue written in July of 2015.

 The following are my comments on various chat threads.
 Links & article titles are provided.
 It is worth noting the first post, as I copied this from my personal archive, the comment itself having been censored and deleted by Business of Fashion.

 title: We Need To Move On From Cultural Appropriation

 Utopia – sci fi, fairy tales, religious folklore, often that lost realm… it’s a wishful concept poets, sociologists and philosophers and preachers utilize….

 The free market, what the fashion industry is reliant upon, lets each consumer, down to every last quick-clicking social media addict, speak in a way that can and ultimately will make or break every last design/fashion venture. the rest of it is noise, part n parcel of our viralized times.

 Beyond that, i will posit once again that this tide of ownership-with-restitution-and-control rights is in actuality a form of censorship, not as much new as it is newly memed and trended, in keeping with larger cultural movements.

 Likewise, I as creative contributor believe in my right to tap inspiration unfettered, leaving everyone to free choose their own response, and I support this right for all creative contributors.